VoltDB/voltdb-kafka-connector/README.md

 - **config.storage.topic** (mandatory) The Kafka topic to store connector and task configuration state in.
   Although this topic can be auto-created if your cluster has auto topic creation enabled, it is highly recommended that you create it before starting the Kafka Connect cluster.
-  This topic should always have a single partition and be highly replicated This must be the same for with the same group.id
+  This topic should always have a single partition and be highly replicated.
+  This must be the same for with the same group.id
 - **status.storage.topic** (mandatory) Topic used for the storage of connector statuses will be created by Kafka.
 - **offset.flush.interval.ms** (default: 60000) The time interval between offset commits.
 - **topics** A list of topics to use as input for this connector.
 - **tasks.max** The maximum number of tasks that should be created for this connector.
 - **rest.port** (default: 8083) The port of the Kafka's REST interface listens on for HTTP requests.

+##Current release of VoltDB Kafka sink connector does not support schema.Set the following properties to false
 - **key.converter.schemas.enable=false** Disable schema conversion.
 - **value.converter.schemas.enable=false** Disable schema conversion.
 - **internal.key.converter.schemas.enable=false** Disable schema conversion.
-  Current release of VoltDB Kafka sink connector does not support schema
 - **internal.value.converter.schemas.enable=false** Disable schema conversion.
-  Current release of VoltDB Kafka sink connector does not support schema

 #### Standalone Connect Properties (connect-standalone.properties)